CLI Usage

 The commands are divided into two types: general commands and app commands.

-General commands operate on your Heroku account as a whole, and are not specific to a particular app.
-For instance, to get a list of apps you created or are a collaborator on:
+General commands operate on your Heroku account as a whole and aren’t specific to a particular app.
+For example, to get a list of apps that you created or are a collaborator on, run this command.

 $ heroku apps